 Spinach is a cool-season annual.
-Grow spinach before the weather warms in spring and again as the weather cools in early autumn.
+Plant spinach before the weather warms in spring and again as the weather cools in early autumn.

 More tips: Spinach Planting.